-Now the most important thing, the reason why you split up you network: the firewall rules.
-A typical DMZ can be fully provisioned using the fw3 application
+Now the most important thing, the reason why you split up your network: the firewall rules.
+A typical DMZ can be fully provisioned using the fw3 application.

 Each VLAN should be a unique firewall zone.
 So create one for the DMZ.
 Nothing is initiated from the DM zone so the policy is to REJECT everything.

 config 'zone' option 'name' 'dmz' option 'input' 'REJECT' option 'output' 'REJECT' option 'forward' 'REJECT' option 'network' 'dmz'

 Now, the main goal is to redirect HTTP/S from the Internet to the

 STA-server2.
 Next, allow the server to do DNS lookups.
 Finally, for maintenance, allow SSH from any station in the LAN zone.